DHTMLX/gantt-docs/data/api/gantt_drag_timeline_config.md

 @short:
-configures the behavior of dhtmlxgantt_drag_timeline extension
+configures the behavior of the dhtmlxgantt_drag_timeline extension

 @type: object